What currency do I need to bring into the Dominican Republic as a tourist?

 Can I use my credit and debit card in the Dominican Republic?

-To answer this question you can, however the exchange rates will be handled by the banks and fees might be associated with conversion rates, especially if your account is not USD based.
+To answer this question you can, however the best exchange rate to Dominican Republic will be handled by the banks and fees might be associated with conversion rates, especially if your account is not USD based.

 Also, many street vendors, food stands and souvenir shops will not be able to take your card since they won’t have access to a payment terminal to swipe your card.